wp-plugins/heritageaction-score-card-member-scores/readme.txt

 To  Install HeritageAction Score Card Member Score

-1. Download the heritageaction-scorecard-members.zip file
+1. Download the heritageaction-score-card-member-scores.zip file
-2. Extract the zip file so that you have a folder called heritageaction-scorecard-members
+2. Extract the zip file so that you have a folder called heritageaction-score-card-member-scores
-3. Upload the 'heritageaction-scorecard-members' folder to the `/wp-content/plugins/` directory
+3. Upload the 'heritageaction-score-card-member-scores' folder to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Configure your settings in the Score Card Settings panel